 \section{Introduction}

-Multi-view learning is an emerging problem in machine learning research, as multi-view data become increasingly common in many real world applications.
-Examples include multi-omics data where different biological layers such as genomics, epigenomics, transcriptomics and proteomics can be obtained from the same set of objects.
-In finance, the performance of each company may be better described in terms of different asset classes, such as stocks and bonds.
-In computer vision, a scene is typically represented by a series of audio and image frames.
-In those situations, the same set of objects typically have different features (views) collected from different measuring methods or domains, where any particular single-view data is potentially inadequate to comprehensively describe the information of all the objects.
-Hence, one major goal of multi-view learning is to determine a lower-dimensional latent representation that can explain multiple views of the data and capture the shared variations among all views.
+Multi-view data is prevalent in real-world applications.
+For instance, a photo can be taken at different angles, the human motion can be described by different gestures, and medical scenarios where each observed clinical outcome of a patient can correspond to a specific medical test.
+These views often represent diverse and complementary information of the same data.
+Integrating multi-view data has the potential to yield more generalizable representations and is helpful in boosting the performance of data mining tasks.

+Temporal multi-view data arise in a wide variety of fields, such as biomedical research, sociology, finance, computer vision and many others \citep{yang17} in which datasets are collected repeatedly over time for each individual.
+Analyzing temporal multi-view data in such studies, with the objective of delivering interpretable learning, is challenging.